BICENTENNIAL TRIBUTE

 SCENE 1

-B(giddy with the scent of the open ocean): Huzzah!
-Hobby, we are going! - our embargo’s off at last - favourable breezes blowing bend the canvass o’er the mast (points) Look yonder!
+B(giddy with the scent of the open ocean): Huzzah, Hobby, we are going! - our embargo’s off at last! - favourable breezes blowing bend the canvas o’er the mast! (points) Look yonder!
 From aloft the signal’s streaming!

-H: ‘Tis a fine sight - is there a stationers perchance nearby?
-I feel haven’t half enough notebooks
+H: ‘Tis a fine sight! - er, is there a stationer’s perchance nearby?
+I feel haven’t half enough notebooks or guidebooks re. weights & measures, highway codes - d’you know - and whatnot assorted rhyming dictionaries

-B: Make haste (sits on a sack of wool - feels his familial Naval blood stirring) - I shall inspect the locals and epistle-ize back to the Methodist Matthews in our saucy schoolboy babble - I suspect he will be greatly interested in the Botanics of the place (frowns) - he’s quite of the pantomime, in truth
+B(ponders his choice of travelling companion): Make haste, Mr. Hobhouse! (sits on a sack of wool - feels his familial Naval blood stirring) - hmm, I shall oppurtuize, inspect the locals and epistlize back to the Methodist Matthews - oons! he is quite uncouth - he shall be greatly interested in yon ambling Tars (surveys, frowns) - he is fairly of the pantomime, in truth

 B strolls around the lively town, is impressed

-H: Have you written to Matthews and Hodgson?
-I say there is a rake of good-looking denizens - have we time?
+H: Hoy, Byron! - have you written to Matthews and Hodgson as we promised? (whispers) I say there is a rake of good-looking denizens - have we time?

-B: Yes - and, no Hobby! we shall be boarding soon, and we don’t want any surprises if and when we return to this tight little island
+B: Yes - and, no Hobby! - I should not care for any surprises if and when I return to this gloomy island, with my pockets full of rhyme

 Ship’s warning sounds

 B: Hark!
-The farewell gun is fir’d - good lord - there’s women screeching, tars blaspheming, to tell us that our time’s expir’d - good god Hobby, is that a gallon of ink?!
+The farewell gun is fir’d - good lord - there’s women screeching, tars blaspheming, to tell us that our time’s expir’d - by Jove, Hobby, is that a gallon of ink?!

 H: Oons!
 Here’s a rascal come to task all, prying from the custom-house - trunks unpacking, cases cracking, not a corner for a mouse or my Japan ink - will they slap me with a tax?